 “The action plans today were very impressive.
-I just hope that each one of us stick by it or come up with something new and accomplish our goals.
+I just hope that each one of us sticks by it or come up with something new and accomplishes our goals.
 What we felt and gained during this summit is too much to be wasted!
 We need to seriously make things happen!”

 “The Youth Summit was more than I ever expected.
 It was informative, interactive, and so much fun.”

 “I thought the Youth Summit was really great at informing me on who is most likely to be hungry or in poverty, what you can do to help, and overall it was a great hands-on experience.”